Brian-S-Park/Bash-Clean-motd/README.md

-						Ubuntu Start Message!
+						Bash Clean Message of the Day!

-   A simple, clean opening message that displays the operating system version, date, a quote of the day, and whether or not an update is available.
+   A simple, clean opening message of the day that displays the operating system version, date, a quote of the day, and whether or not an update is available.
 The quotes will change depending on the day of the week and can be edited in the /quotes folder.
 The "Available updates" message will not appear unless there is an update immediately available to preserve a clean looking  terminal.
 Below is an example of what your terminal can look like as well.
 I used the tool jp2a by